cunnie/writings/i_am_become_forever.md

 "Sir?"

 A colonel flanked by two MPs suddenly entered the room.
-Each MP grabbed an arm and twisted them behind his back.
+Each MP grabbed an arm and pulled them behind his back.
 The telephone handset clattered on the desk.
 "Gates, what is this?" he shouted into the handset.
 He felt the handcuffs on his wrists, and heard the click as they engaged.